 - The dates you submitted your materials

-- Any notes and key interests you have in the role, and ultimately,
+- Any notes and key interests you have in the role

-This can be very helpful when you do get a call from a recruiter that you are able to reference specifics about the job!
+This can be very helpful when you get a call from a recruiter and are able to reference specifics about the job!

 Download this Job Search Worksheet to get started.